SAKryukov/microtonal-fabric/README.md

 - Due to the very special keyboard layout, basic playing skills acquired and techniques learned for one tone system are immediately applicable to other tone systems
 - Side-by-side comparison of the sound of tones and chords in different tone systems
 - Choice of 5 instruments or 4 basic waveforms
-- Chord generation (under development)
+- Chord generation
-- Optional chord visualization (under development)
+- Optional chord visualization
 - Compatible browsers include, but not limited to Google Chrome, Mozilla Firefox, Mozilla SeaMonkey and Opera

 ### Live Demo and Source Code